ebuka-c/IsarNotes/README.md

 ## State Management

-Provider was used for state management and to implement light and dark themes using ThemeData
+Provider was used for state management